 In the live streaming platform, a CliqueStream layer is implemented on top of the modified eQuus routing substrate.
-When a CliqueStream message is received by the eQuus routing layer, it invokes the forward method in the CliqueStream layer with the message as parameter, before forwarding the message to another clique.
+The routing substrate provides the service of routing any message to one of the stable nodes of the clique specified by the destination clique id.
+The CliqueStream layer constructs the transport overlay for streaming, using the path taken by a message when routed by the substrate.
+To enable such construction, the routing substrate notifies the CliqueStream layer by invoking a callback method named forward(msg) before forwarding any CliqueStream message to the next hop.
 The forward method may modify the message including its destination.
-The eQuus routing layer then processes the modified message and forwards it accordingly.
-When a message arrives its destination node, the deliver method in the CliqueStream layer is invoked.
+The routing layer then processes the modified message and forwards it accordingly.
+To stop forwarding of the message to further hops, the destination clique id may be modified to a null value.
+When a message arrives at its destination node, the routing layer delivers the message to the CliqueStream layer by invoking the deliver method.